pallets/flask/docs/quickstart.rst

     >>> Markup('<em>Marked up</em> &raquo; HTML').striptags()
     'Marked up » HTML'

-.. versionchanged:: 2.2

-    In addition to the extensions below, templates with the ``.svg`` extension are also autoescaped.

 .. versionchanged:: 0.5

    Autoescaping is no longer enabled for all templates.
 The following